-Grant agreements from the Crime Victims’ Services Division (CVSD) include specific language about the confidentiality of survivor information.
-This is a requirement of the Federal Violence Against Women Act (VAWA), which CVSD has adopted across most of our grants.
+Grant agreements from the Crime Victim and Survivor Services Division (CVSSD) include specific language about the confidentiality of survivor information.
+This is a requirement of the Federal Violence Against Women Act (VAWA), which CVSSD has adopted across most of our grants.
 Additional resources and information are available:

-- Confidentiality Language in the CVSD Grant Agreement (DOC)
+- Confidentiality Language in the CVSSD Grant Agreement (DOC)

 - VAWA Confidentiality Statute (PDF)